google/docsy/CONTRIBUTING.md

    - **Pin the 0.X.Y release URL**, which ends with `latest?FIXME=...`, to the v0.X.Y release at `https://github.com/google/docsy/releases/v0.x.y`.
-3. **Submit a PR with your changes**, using a title like "Set NPM package version to next unreleased dev".
+3. **Submit a PR with your changes**, using a title like "Set NPM package version to next unreleased dev vers".
 4. **Get PR approved and merged**.

 [CHANGELOG]: CHANGELOG.md